Dissident Eritrean troops seize ministry

 ISOLATION

-Eritrean opposition activists exiled in neighbouring Ethiopia said there was growing dissent within the army, Africa's second biggest, especially over economic hardship.
+Eritrean opposition activists exiled in neighboring Ethiopia said there was growing dissent within the army, Africa's second biggest, especially over economic hardship.

 "Economic issues have worsened and have worsened relations between the government and soldiers in the past few weeks and months," one activist told Reuters.